 To a human with a good grasp of English, these words may appear simple.
 Trying to understand any other set of the words meaning requires deciphering ambiguity and implication.
-“A naive person who looks at language thinks the words are what they're,”.
-Says Dr. Ken Schweller dually appointed professor of psychology and computer science at Buena Vista University.
-“Let’s take another sentence –.
-‘I saw a red ball’.
+“A naive person who looks at language thinks the words are what they are,” says Dr. Ken Schweller dually appointed professor of psychology and computer science at Buena Vista University.
+“Let’s take another sentence – ‘I saw a red ball’.
 Could it mean I cut a red-colored round object?
 Operated on an inflamed testicle?
 Observed a Communist crying?”.

-The words could suggest that she's smart and the test is hard if Matata is a student.
-And if Matata is (and she's) an ape, the answer has implications for how humans acquire and understand language.
+The words could suggest that she is smart and the test is hard if Matata is a student.
+And if Matata is (and she is) an ape, the answer has implications for how humans acquire and understand language.

-Schweller’s graduate school experiments with how people understand language led him to seek the answer through computers.
-Through computers to help Des Moines’.
-Great Ape Trust–.
-The world’s. foremost ape language research institution–.
-Explore the boundaries of the animals’.
-Ability to comprehend human speech.
+Schweller’s graduate school experiments with how people understand language led him to seek the answer through computers, and through computers to help Des Moines’ Great Ape Trust– the world’s. foremost ape language research institution– explore the boundaries of the animals’ ability to comprehend human speech.
 He began working with the Trust as a programmer and now serves as Chair of the Board of Directors.

-“I’m also listed on several Trust grants to serve as ‘a male role model’.
-Teco as he grows up,”.
-Says Schweller of the Great Ape Trust’s youngest bonobo.
+“I’m also listed on several Trust grants to serve as ‘a male role model’ for Teco as he grows up,” says Schweller of the Great Ape Trust’s youngest bonobo.
 “I can do things like demonstrate how to get along with others and speak with him.
 In August, I stood on a rock and jumped off.
-At first I thought he ignored me.
-20 minutes later he did the same thing.
-In psychology we call it ‘delayed imitation,’.
-It’s significant in children’s development.
-It means they've a mental representation of an event that happened.”.
+At first I thought he ignored me, but 20 minutes later he did the same thing.
+In psychology we call it ‘delayed imitation,’ and it’s significant in children’s development.
+It means they have a mental representation of an event that happened.”.

-Born June 1, 2010, Teco is a one of seven bonobos currently living at the Great Ape Trust in Des Moines.
-The first to be born there since the 200-acre facility opened in 2002. he's unique–.
-The first third-generation ape trained to communicate with humans through language, which he. does with the help of a touch-screen keyboard whose most recent interface is designed by Schweller with the assistance of several of his advanced BVU computer science students.
+Born June 1, 2010, Teco is a one of seven bonobos currently living at the Great Ape Trust in Des Moines, and the first to be born there since the 200-acre facility opened in 2002.
+He is unique– the first third-generation ape trained to communicate with humans through language, which he. does with the help of a touch-screen keyboard whose most recent interface is designed by Schweller with the assistance of several of his advanced BVU computer science students.

-“Sign language can be open to interpretation,”.
-Says Schweller.
+“Sign language can be open to interpretation,” says Schweller.
 “There’s ambiguity in what the apes are signing and how we’re interpreting it that’s absent in the digital environment.
-We also record and timestamp everything they say to analyse it.”.
+We also record and timestamp everything they say to analyze it.”.

-Schweller got involved with the Trust when–.
-During his seven-year run as Dean of BVU’s School of Science–.
-He invited primatologist Dr. Sue Savage-Rumbaugh to speak at the 2004 dedication of the Estelle Siebens Science Centre building.
+Schweller got involved with the Trust when– during his seven-year run as Dean of BVU’s School of Science– he invited primatologist Dr. Sue Savage-Rumbaugh to speak at the 2004 dedication of the Estelle Siebens Science Center building.
 Her research drove the founding of the Trust.
-As Senior Scientist and Executive Director she spends most of her day with the apes in what the Trust describes as a “pan-Homo”.
-Culture–.
-That's, humans and apes living together.
-In 2011, she. was named one of Time magazine’s “100 Most Influential People in the World”.
-Her research.
+As Senior Scientist and Executive Director she spends most of her day with the apes in what the Trust describes as a “pan-Homo” culture– that is, humans and apes living together.
+In 2011, she. was named one of Time magazine’s “100 Most Influential People in the World” for her research.

-“Sue is from Missouri.
-We'd that bond in common,”.
-Says Schweller.
+“Sue is from Missouri, and we had that bond in common,” says Schweller.
 “Like me, she’s a cognitive psychologist also interested in artificial intelligence.
 After she spoke at BVU, I asked if there was anything I could do for the Trust.
 The first programs I built were Pac Man-type mazes.
-Today, I’m the head programmer there.”.
+Today, I’m the head programmer there.”
 Central to the Trust’s approach is the idea that apes (and people) learn language best by immersion.
-“Humans are surrounded by language from birth and learn early to associate actions and emotions with words,”.
-Says Schweller.
-“Situations where the apes are invested–.
-Say, when they want to go outside and they can’t.
-Having a choice over what’s for dinner–.
-Those are the authentic social situations which best promote language acquisition.”.
+“Humans are surrounded by language from birth and learn early to associate actions and emotions with words,” says Schweller.
+“Situations where the apes are invested– say, when they want to go outside and they can’t, or having a choice over what’s for dinner– those are the authentic social situations which best promote language acquisition.”.

 The breakthrough in ape language research came in the early 1980s, when Savage-Rumbaugh was attempting to teach Matata to communicate through an earlier version of the lexigram (symbol) keyboard.
-“They were using reinforcement–.
-You show an apple, say apple, make the sign for apple.
-Wait for them to do it and reward them,”.
-Says Schweller.
+“They were using reinforcement– you show an apple, say apple, make the sign for apple, and wait for them to do it and reward them,” says Schweller.
 “It turns out you can’t teach an ape language that way.
 You can’t teach a human that way.
-But Matata’s adopted baby Kanzi was listening while they were trying to teach her.
-That changed everything.”.
+But Matata’s adopted baby Kanzi was listening while they were trying to teach her, and that changed everything.”.

-While the reinforcement method resulted in what the Trust describes as “30,000 mostly unsuccessful language trials”.
-Matata, when the elder ape was separated from young Kanzi for. breeding, the two-year-old displayed an interest in the lexigram keyboard.
+While the reinforcement method resulted in what the Trust describes as “30,000 mostly unsuccessful language trials” for Matata, when the elder ape was separated from young Kanzi for. breeding, the two-year-old displayed an interest in the lexigram keyboard.